Lily-ThuPham/CLVdashboard/README.md

 # Project Background
-Backround about the company, including the industry, active years, business model, and key business metrics.
-Explain this from the POV of a data analyst who is working at the company.
+Established in 2017, our subscription-based financial advisory service offers newsletters, webinars, and investment recommendations.
+We also provide daytime support for customer inquiries related to products, signups, and cancellations.
+As a data analyst at the company, I focus on monitoring key metrics like customer lifetime value (CLV), recurring revenue, and churn rate to maximize long-term value and growth potential.
+This dashboard aims to provide accurate and actionable insights to help achieve these objectives.

-Insights and recommendations are provided on the following key areas:
+Objectives and insights are provided on the following key areas:

-- **Category 1:**
+- **Category 1:** Manage and monitor customer lifetime value to maximize company long-term value
-- **Category 2:**
+- **Category 2:** Investigate customer behaviour
-- **Category 3:**
+- **Category 3:** Call/Support center activities to further
-- **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The document for Python code to explore, clean and transform data can be found here [link].

 Targed SQL queries regarding various business questions can be found here [link].

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+An interactive Power BI dashboard used to report and explore sales trends can be found here [link].

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
-- **Table 2:**
-- **Table 3:**
-- **Table 4:**
-- **Table 5:**
+The original dataset contains four tables: **customer_info**, **product_info**, **customer_product**, and **customer_case**.
+To achieve the project's objectives, I generated a new table, **transactions_table**, using Python, to calculate metrics such as Monthly Recurring Revenue (MRR).
+The tables are described as follows:

+- **customer_info**: Contains customer information such as gender and age, with each customer identified by a unique `customer_id`.
+This table includes over 508,000 rows representing unique customers.
+- **product_info**: Provides information on subscription plans offered by the company, including pricing and payment cycles.
+- **customer_product**: Contains `customer_id` and their chosen subscription plan, along with signup and cancellation dates.
+It is important to note that each row is unique for a `customer_id`.
+- **customer_case**: Documents call center data, with each row representing a unique case (`case_id`).
+This table includes the customer who made the call, the contact channel (phone or email), and the reason for the call.
+- **transactions_table** (enriched table): Each transaction is documented by a row for every payment made.
+This table includes transaction date, signup and cancellation dates, transaction amount, the associated plan/product, and its payment cycle.
+- **Calendar** (Common date table): A common date table is created in Power BI Query to aid in time-series metric calculation.

 [Entity Relationship Diagram here]